- New expanded foyer entry space

 - New children’s ministry space

-Second Church is known for its hospitality.
+Second Church in Danville, IL, is known for its hospitality.
 For more than 100 years, this church has been a cornerstone in the community, attracting people from all ages and stages of life within a 30-mile radius.
 In 1983, Second Church purchased a building on the outskirts of town.
-After a 2000 remodel, attendance doubled.
+After a remodel in 2000, attendance doubled.
 Even after a fourth service on Sundays, the church was bursting at the seams, and there was little space for people to fellowship before or after services.

 Along with helping people connect by adding generous lobby space, Second Church also converted its old gym into a new venue for a Next Gen service so that young adults could feel a part of the congregation.